 - Disability Management Program: Having a Disability Management Program can help mitigate the incidence rate of disability claims.

-- Employee Assistance Program (EAP): An EAP can also help reduce the incidence rate for disability.
+- Employee Assistance Program (EAP): An EAP can also help reduce the incidence rate for mental health disability.
 It can also help in other areas, such as providing financial guidance before the stress becomes too much to bear and the employee requires time off.

 Even if employees are not paying part of the premiums, if a plan is no longer sustainable, employers will need to cut costs somewhere.
 Employees may lose some coverage they are used to having if costs are unmanageable.